bigskysoftware/htmx/www/docs.md

 | [hx-patch](/attributes/hx-patch) | Issues a `PATCH` request to the given URL
 | [hx-delete](/attributes/hx-delete) | Issues a `DELETE` request to the given URL

-Since most browsers only support issuing `GET` and `POST`, a request with one of the other three methods will actually be issued as a `POST`, with the `X-HTTP-Method-Override` header set to the desired method.

 Each of these attributes takes a URL to issue an AJAX request to.
 The element will issue a request of the specified type to the given URL when the element is [triggered](#triggers):